simbouch/flashcards-projet/PROJECT_IMPROVEMENTS.md

 - Added recommendations for enabling health checks in all services
 - Suggested resource limits for services

+## Implemented Improvements

+### Monitoring
+- ✅ Enabled health checks for all services (OCR, LLM, Backend, Frontend)
+  - Each service now has a health check endpoint that Docker will use to monitor service health
+  - Docker will automatically restart services that fail their health checks
+  - This provides basic self-healing capabilities for the application

 ## Future Improvements

 ### Security